ashakiran07/rails-action-cable-chat/README.md

 # rails-action-cable-chat
-Build a realtime Chat App in Rails
+Building a realtime Chat App in Rails using action cable.
-Use action cable